KeKe-Li/log/README.md

 log provides Fatal, Error, Warn, Info, Debug level log.

-if you like，please star。
+If you like，please star。

 #### How to Use

-fast use Log just as use println, it's very simple and easy to use.
+Fast use Log just as use println, it's very simple and easy to use.

 ```go
 func main(){